www.96kHz.org

 Remark

-As formerly stated, this approach is similar to patent of Karplus and Strong fomr 1987.
+As formerly stated, this approach is a bit similar to the patent of Karplus and Strong from 1987.
 In order not to violate this, a trick can be used: One undersamples the outgoing data stream slightly and truncates the delay appropriately so that the resulting feedback pitches correspond.
 This creates a de facto band limit without using an explicit lowpass so the filters can be partly left away.
 See the former circuit for this.

 Addendum 2007: The patent of Karplus / Strong has most probably expired.

-Read more about the function here multi delay oscillator.
+Read more about the former Version multi delay oscillator.

 Read more about the platform here: Gleichmann HPE Mini